Wesenheit/FAOV/README.md

 # FAOV

 The Fast AOV algorithm for period fitting is a simple library written in low-level C with the assistance of SIMD instructions.
+Library utilizes AVX2 instructions to accelerate the computations.
+Library provides Numpy interface to the routines via Python/Numpy C API.
+Library is based on the code written by Przemysław Mróz @ Caltech.

 ![Test Image](./test/OGLE-BLG-RRLYR-00445.png)